GARDEN GATES 115

 In the background Ben works on the pair of gate styles #87.

-Poised for the final assembly of the modern garden gate #115.
+Poised for the final assembly of the modern gate 115.
 Oodles of joints.
 Making for a somewhat demanding process requiring the Zen-ness of a calm competent woodworker whose wits never fray.

 The calm competency of Ben Prowell with the final glue-up assembly.